Frequently Asked Questions

-A guest stay at Fungi is a great experience enhanced by the spectacular view.
-Guests are not expected to work and are welcome to enjoy the communal breakfast and lunch included with your stay.
-You will also have access to all of our communal areas including the studio and yoga platform, as well as our awesome collection of books available to borrow during your stay.
+A guest stay at Fungi is a great experience enhanced by our beautiful jungle home.
+Guests are not expected to work and are welcome to enjoy the communal brunch and diner included with your stay.
+You will also have access to all of our communal areas including the studio and yoga shala, as well as our awesome collection of books available to borrow during your stay.

-Typically, as a volunteer you can expect to work five days a week (Mon – Fri) between the hours of 9am – 2pm.
+Typically, as a resident you can expect to work five days a week (Mon – Fri) between the hours of 9am – 11am.
 There are exceptions if you are working in the kitchen or if there is a course running.
-Your contribution (50Q per day) includes 2 meals, accommodation, and wifi use.
+Your contribution (75Q per day) includes 2 meals, accommodation, and wifi use.

 In terms of work, of course, certain basic tasks need to be fulfilled in order to keep our community running.
-This includes cooking, cleaning, and tending to our chickens, for example.
-Volunteers are expected to participate in these shared tasks throughout the week and they normally amount to a small portion of your volunteering time.
+This includes cooking, cleaning, and tending to our garden, for example. residents are expected to participate in these shared tasks throughout the week and they normally amount to a small portion of your volunteering time.

 Outside of the core tasks, we do our best to match volunteers to the particular skill set they bring or desire to learn; we always have a variety of tasks and projects on the go.
-Projects may include garden work, land/building maintenance or repair, art projects, and much more.
-Volunteers have free time every afternoon and weekends to enjoy on the property or visiting other areas on the Lake or beyond!
+Projects may include, land/building maintenance or repair, art projects, and much more.
+Residents have free time every afternoon and weekends to enjoy on the property or visiting other areas on the Lake or beyond!

 Shoes for Hiking

-Prices vary depending on whether you are volunteering or staying as a guest.
-The current rate for volunteers in a dorm room is 50Q per day; for guests the cost is 100Q per day.
+Prices vary depending on whether you are staying with us as a resident or staying as a guest.
+The current rate for residents in a dorm room is 75Q per day; for guests the cost is 150Q per day.

 Of course!
-We serve two vegetarian communal meals prepared by volunteers on the weekdays.
-Breakfast is served at 8am and lunch at 2pm.
-Both volunteers and guests are welcome to the kitchen and communal supplies to prepare meals on the evenings and weekends, as desired.
+We serve two vegetarian communal meals prepared by volunteers on the weekdays and Saturdays, on Sundays we only share dinner.
+Brunch is served at 11:30and dinner at 17:30.
+Both residents and guests are welcome to the kitchen.

 The weather in Guatemala can vary depending on whether it is the wet or dry season.
 The dry season can get quite hot though there is often a nice breeze passing across the lake and nights can get cool – bring a sweater if you get chilly easily.